 Details and maps can be found here.

-We run the event to raise money for charity, and give our profits to local sporting related causes.
-In 2015 we gave grants to Churchill & Blakedown Signal Box, Churchill & Blakedown Bowling Club, Blakedown Baby & Toddler Group, the ‘Mini Bolt’ organised by Blakedown Primary School PTA, Blakedown Recreation Rooms, the Hansel & Gretel Support Group, Blakedown Primary School and Blakedown Guides, Brownies and Rainbows.
+We run the event to raise money for charity, and give our profits to local sporting-related causes.
+In 2016 we gave grants to Churchill & Blakedown Signal Box, Churchill & Blakedown Bowling Club, Blakedown Baby & Toddler Group, the ‘Mini Bolt’ organised by Blakedown Primary School PTA, Blakedown Recreation Rooms, the Hansel & Gretel Support Group, Blakedown Primary School and Blakedown Guides, Brownies and Rainbows.

-All finishers get a unique Blakedown Bolt memento, which is a genuine bolt.
-We chose this to be a little different to other events and to reflect the traditional forging and tool-making industry that began locally in the 1700’s.
+All finishers receive a unique Blakedown Bolt memento, which is a genuine nut and bolt.
+We chose this to be a little different to other events, and to reflect the traditional forging and too-making industry that began locally in the 1700s.

-There’s a Licensed Bar, refreshments and BBQ from 6.30pm continuing until well after the end of the race.
+There’s a licensed bar, refreshments and a BBQ from 6.30pm continuing until well after the end of the race.

 Places for the Blakedown Bolt 2017 will be strictly limited. as always to make sure the course doesn’t get too clogged up.
 Prizes will be awarded in various categories, and all finishers will receive a Blakedown Bolt memento and a commemorative running top.

 Prizes are given for 1st, 2nd, 3rd man, 1st, 2nd, 3rd woman, 1st male veteran (40+,50+ and 60+), 1st female veteran (35+,45+ and 55+).
 Also there are prizes for the 1st gentleman and lady villagers.
 Prize Prize giving takes places at the finish of the race, as soon as possible after 8.30pm.

 Assembly Blakedown Sports Fields, off Birmingham Road, in good time for a 7.15pm start

 Getting to the Event